Personlig presentation av Zlatana Knezevic

 Background

-Initially I started as a gender studies scholar whose interest in childhoods and children led to a doctor's degree in social work.
-My dissertation focuses on intersecting justice issues and the conditions for children's participation in child welfare.
+Initially I started as a gender studies scholar but my interest in childhoods and young people led to a doctor's degree in social work.
+In 2020, I finalised my doctoral dissertation on intersecting justice issues in childhoods and children's participation in child welfare.
+Today, my primary research interests focus on international issues related to international social work, internationalisation, young people's health activism and other social movements.

 In my research, I cross disciplinary boundaries in the social sciences and humanities, typically by using postcolonial feminist theory, critical childhood studies and medical anthropology as inspiration.